-The laws surrounding the transfer of real property i.e. real estate, have been in existence for hundreds of years, and go back to the foundations of English common law, which is generally the basis for our legal system throughout the British Commonwealth.
-These laws have been tested in court hundreds of times over the centuries, through many different scenarios, until we now have a stable set of laws intended to be fair to all parties.
+The Transfer of Land Act covers properties i.e. real estate, that have been in existence for hundreds of years, and go back to the foundations of English common law, which is generally the basis for our legal system throughout the British Commonwealth.
+The Transfer of Land Act have been tested in court hundreds of times over the centuries, through many different scenarios, until we now have a stable set of laws intended to be fair to all parties.
 Conveyancing, the process of transferring legal title of real property from a seller to a buyer, is part of this long established system.

 Once a transaction has come under the control of conveyancing solicitors in Brisbane people feel confident that their transaction has been handled professionally, and the necessary documentation lodged with the appropriate authorities so the title transfers smoothly from one party to the other.